 Mercury in Non-Potable Water – In March of 2018 the laboratory received accreditation for analysis of Mercury in NPW.

-For the 2018/2019 fiscal year, the laboratory will pursue efforts for the implementation of a new Biochemical Oxygen Demand/Carbonaceous Biochemical Oxygen Demand (BOD/CBOD) analyzer, new discrete analyzer and a new spectrophotometer.
+For the 2019/2020 fiscal year, the laboratory will pursue efforts for the implementation of a new microwave digester for our metals analysis and purchase and implement a new analyzer for the analysis of Total Organic Carbon (TOC).

-Bacterial Source Tracking (BST) – The laboratory intends to research and develop the quantitation of fecal bacteria as well as additional BST biomarkers.
+Bacterial Source Tracking (BST) – The laboratory intends to research and develop the quantitation of fecal bacteria.

 Metals in Non-Potable Water – the laboratory is currently accredited to analyze metals in non-potable water by ICP-MS. The lab plans to implement a new ICP-MS to improve metals testing capabilities.
 The laboratory plans to also develop capabilities to analyze metals in non-potable water by ICP-OES.